ry76/ry76-Password-Manager/README.md

 - Key Management: The encryption key is generated and stored in a separate file to prevent it from being exposed in the same location as the stored passwords.

 - Logging Alerts: All actions are logged, and any potential security issues can be logged in the alerts.log file for future review.

-This code helps emphasizing encryption and best security practices in Password Management.
+This code helps emphasize encryption and best security practices involved in Password Management.
 _________________________________________________________________________________________________________________________________________________________________________
 Example of Deployment: (with example code shown:)
 1. When prompted, the user will input the following data to add or retrieve a password: